On the automorphy of 2-dimensional potentially semi-stable deformation rings of $G_{\mathbb{Q}_p}$: Acknowledgments

 \section{Acknowledgments}

-Part of this paper is the author's Ph.D. thesis at the University of Duisburg-Essen.
-He would like to thank his advisor Vytautas Pa\v sk\=unas for suggesting this problem and for his constant encouragement to work on this topic.
-He also thanks Shu Sasaki for his help on modularity lifting theorem, and James Newton, Florian Herzig for pointing out some errors in the earlier draft of this paper.
+Part of this paper is my Ph.D. thesis at the University of Duisburg-Essen.
+I want to thank my advisor Vytautas Pa\v sk\=unas for suggesting this problem and his constant encouragement to work on this topic.
+I also thanks Shu Sasaki for his help on the modularity lifting theorem.
+I am indebted to James Newton, Florian Herzig, and the anonymous referees for pointing out several blunders and for their valuable comments.
+This research was funded in part by the DFG, SFB/TR 45 "Periods, moduli spaces and arithmetic of algebraic varieties".